Tip #490: How to Avoid an 85% Post-Training Loss of Learning

 We need to actively involve our participants’ managers and supervisors in the training.

-Ideally, they should be the individuals who originally identified the need for training, so they have a vested interest in the outcome.
-If that is the case, it would be helpful to have the participants create action plans during class that commit them to apply what they have learned.
+Ideally, they should be the individuals who originally identified the need for training.
+As a result, they should have a vested interest in the outcome.
+If that is the case, it would be helpful if the participants create action plans during class that commit them to apply what they have learned.

 There should be a place on the action plan for the employee’s supervisor to sign off as to having seen and discussed the action plan.
-Supervisors could be alerted to the need to review the action plans and then both reinforce and monitor the employee’s performance.
+Trainers could alert their supervisors to the need to review the action plans.
+Then they should both reinforce the new learning and monitor the employee’s performance.

-Another approach is for the supervisor to sit down with the employee and ask the employee to report on what was learned and what the plan is to apply what was learned.
-If a face-to-face meeting is impractical, the employee might be required to write a report along these lines.
+Another approach is for the supervisor to sit down with the employee .
+The supervisor should ask the employee to report on what they learned and what the plan is to apply what they learned.
+If a face-to-face meeting is impractical, the supervisor could require the employee to write a report along these lines.

-At the very least, we should initiate communications with the supervisors regarding the learning goals and objectives, so that they understand the changed behavior we expect to see when the participants return to their workplaces.
+At the very least, we should initiate communications with the supervisors regarding the learning goals and objectives.
+That way, they will understand the changed behavior we expect to see when the participants return to their workplaces.

 We could give them a monitoring checklist to make it as easy as possible for the supervisors to observe and document performance.